tranquilit/WAPT-Documentation/source/waptserver-install/centos/install-centos-wapt.rst

 .. important::

-  **Below is the configuration for WAPT Community** Edition.
+  **Follow this procedure for getting the right packages for the WAPT Community** Edition.
-  For WAPT Enterprise Edition please see above.
+  For WAPT Enterprise Edition please refer to the previous block.

   .. code-block:: bash